-Symbol Name Description $\underline{\land}$ Cautions Indicate content that you must follow to avoid any problem or inaccurate measurement resulting from misuse of the Samsung Health Monitor application.
-Manufacturer Indicate manufacturer of the Samsung Health Monitor. (ii Consult Instructions for Use Indicate that user shall read Instructions for Use carefully to use the product properly before use EC REP Authorised representative Indicate information of authorised representative for EU.
+Symbol Name Description \!
+Cautions Indicate content that you must follow to avoid any problem or inaccurate measurement resulting from misuse of the Samsung Health Monitor application.
+Manufacturer Indicate manufacturer of the Samsung Health Monitor. ( ii Consult Instructions for Use Indicate that user shall read Instructions for Use carefully to use the product properly EC REP Authorised representative Indicate information of authorised representative for EU.
+CH REP Switzerland authorized representative Indicate information of authorised representative for Switzerland.